 We’re facing an unprecedented demographic shift.
 The global home healthcare market is anticipated to reach $517B by 2027 with a projected 8% annual growth rate.
-While in-home nursing programs have doubled, Americans are living
+Meanwhile, in-home nursing programs have doubled.
+By 2030, adults over 70 will outnumber children in the U.S.

 Imagine how good you would be at something if you practiced it every day for 40 years.
-With Amwins by your side, you not only get industry-specific expertise and data-driven insights - you get a direct extension of your team.
+With Amwins by your side, you not only get industry-specific expertise and data-driven insights, you get a direct extension of your team.

 Please send completed applications to: marie.gaudette@amwins.com.